DHTMLX/docs-suite/docs/grid/configuration.md

 ];
 ```

+### Opening editor with one click

+By default, you can open the editor by double-clicking on a cell.
+But if you need the editor to open after a single click, apply the [](grid/api/grid_cellclick_event.md) event of the grid.

+<iframe src="https://snippet.dhtmlx.com/r5crm57v?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="450"></iframe>

+{{note Note, that it does not work for the select editor (*editorType: "select"*) and you need to use the combobox editor (*editorType:"combobox"*) if you want a drop-down list to open on the mouse click.}}

 ## Formatting columns

 Starting from v7.1, you can display the values of the cells of a Grid column in the desired format: